apiaryio/api-elements/docs/element-definitions.md

 - `value` SHALL be an _Element_
 - Two properties SHALL be equal if their keys are.

-> The last statement defining equality on properties through their keys allows definition of _objects_ as unique lists of properties.
+> The last statement defining equality on properties through their keys allows definition of _objects_ as _sets_ of properties.

-Entries in `meta` SHOULD be independent of Element type.
-Entries in `attributes` MAY be Element type specific.
+### Values
+Following values can be described in API Elements:
+- _null_ value
+- boolean values _true_ and _false_
+- rational numbers, i.e. floating point numbers with finite precision
+- finite character strings
+- finite sets of key value pairs
+- finite lists of values

+### Types
+Types specify value categories.
+Every Element SHALL describe a type.

+Note that because types may be restricted to exactly one value, an Element MAY match only a single value; such an Element still represents a type, not the value itself.

+An Element can therefore be thought of as a predicate that holds if, and only if, given value is in its value category.
+Given `Number` is the predicate classifying rational numbers, `Number(42.0)` SHALL hold, whereas `Number("foobar")` SHALL NOT.

+#### Subtypes
+We say the type _S_ is a _subtype_ of type _T_ if, and only if, all values of _S_ are also values of _T_.

+---

 API Elements predefines three broad categories of Element types:
 1. [Data Structure Element types](#data-structure-element-types) - Tools to define types, e.g. [string](#string-element), [array](#array-element), [object](#object-element)
 2. [API Element types](#api-element-types) - Types specific to API description
 3. [Parse Result Element types](#parse-result-element-types) - Types specific to document parsing, e.g. source map, parse result

 ### Reserved meta properties